 If you like dogs and cats, we have wonderful guys and gals just sitting here as patienty as they can until "their" day comes to leave us.
 We will miss them because we love them all....but we know there is a better place "somewhere" with a special "someone" who will love them like we do.

-Our adoption fees are as follows: Dogs are $42.00 This fee includes spay/neuter, rabies vaccine.
-Our fee for Cats have been waived for the time being.
+Our adoption fees are as follows: Dogs are $52.50 This fee includes spay/neuter, rabies vaccine.
+Our fee for Cats is $62.50.
+Senior pet to senior citizen fee waived.
 All cats/kittens are spayed/neutered, tested for feline leukemia and aids, receive rabies vaccine if old enough, distemper vaccine and are wormed,

 Adoption applications must be completed with all vet records of any animals you may have had in the past and approved prior to adoption.
 Applications can be downloaded from our site and emailed to our address or fax to 845-561-2220 or can be completed at the shelter.
 We require 48 - 72 hrs to process the application.
 Photo Identification is required prior to viewing the animals.
 If you have lost or found a pet, go to http://www.lostandfound.us to see if your pet has been posted on this site.
 You can also place information and a picture of your lost pet at this site.